Dick van Burik

 Dick van Burik (born 29 November 1973) is a retired Dutch professional footballer who played as a central defender.
-Van Burik has three daughters, Dominique, Michele and Estelle van Burik.
+Van Burik had three children during his football career: Dominique, Michele, and Estelle van Burik.

 Club career

 Born in Utrecht, Van Burik played in the Eredivisie with Ajax, NAC and FC Utrecht.

-However, he would be best known for a 10-year stint with German Bundesliga outfit Hertha BSC, where he would be a defensive mainstay for a side that participated in five UEFA Cup editions and the 1999–2000 UEFA Champions League (as a result of a third league place in 1998–99, with Van Burik subsequently appearing in ten Champions League contests, as Hertha reached the second group stage).
+However, he is best known for a 10-year stint with German Bundesliga outfit Hertha BSC, where he would be a defensive mainstay and captain for a side that participated in five UEFA Cup editions and the 1999–2000 UEFA Champions League (as a result of a third league place in 1998–99, with Van Burik subsequently appearing in ten Champions League contests, as Hertha reached the second group stage).

-Van Burik was dismissed by Hertha after the club accused him of playing a role in the departure of teammate Jérôme Boateng, who was a client of van Burik's father and football agent Karel.
-He subsequently retired in June 2007, at 33 years of age.
+Van Burik was dismissed by Hertha after the club accused him of playing a role in the departure of teammate Jérôme Boateng, who was a client of Van Burik's father and football agent Karel.
+Despite receiving interest from various clubs, he ultimately chose to retire as a professional football player in June 2007, at the age of 33.

 Retirement

-He was assistant manager at SC Heerenveen from February to June 2010.
-He runs a football agency, EuroSoccerAdvice, with his father and owns a protective coating company, VB Coatings/Line-X Nederland.
+He served as the assistant manager at SC Heerenveen from February to June 2010.
+At present, Van Burik runs an international football agency, EuroSoccerAdvice, and is the proprietor of a protective coating company, VB Coatings.